-At this stage, babies acquire lots of new skills; one of them being standing up on their own.
-This is a major developmental milestone, and as a parent you certainly are very proud!
-However, these new skills come with increased energy and restlessness to explore his surroundings.
+At this stage, babies acquire lots of new skills; one of them is standing up on their own.
+This is a major developmental milestone, and as a parent, you certainly are very proud!
+However, these new skills come with increased energy and restlessness to explore their surroundings.
 Keeping still during bath time may seem impossible!

 As parents and adults, we know that accidents can occur during bath time.
 We don’t want our children to slip and hit themselves, so to see them stand up in the bath can be quite scary.
 When your indications to sit down don’t seem to work, what should you do?
 Here are several techniques you can try instead:

-Hopefully, these techniques will help!
-Remember to use your creativity and to adapt the techniques to your own style.
+Hopefully, these techniques for bath time safety will help!
+Remember to use your creativity and adapt the techniques to your style.
 There is no single correct answer, the key is to be consistent, affirmative, and always be present.